vinsachi/FIPPCLE/README.md

 - One can reconstruct results by running `fipp_bli_reprod_1k.py` and `fipp_bli_reprod_5k.py` respectively after running the preceding lines in `xling-bli/setup.sh`.
 - Results from reproduction are within [-0.001, +0.003] from numbers reported in the paper.
 Averaged MAP over all 28 language pairs is provided in the table below
+- Aggregate performance for 5K is equivalent to what is reported in the paper and for 1K aggregate performance is 0.001 above what is reported in the paper

 Dataset | Dictionary Size (incl. any Augmentation) | MAP
 ------------ | ------------- | -------------